gguillotte/brew/Library/Homebrew/manpages/brew-cask.1.md

 We still have bugs - and we are busy fixing them!
 If you have a problem, don't be shy about reporting it on our [GitHub issues page](https://github.com/Homebrew/homebrew-cask/issues?state=open).

-When reporting bugs, remember that Homebrew Cask is an separate repository within Homebrew.
+When reporting bugs, remember that Homebrew Cask is a separate repository within Homebrew.
 Do your best to direct bug reports to the appropriate repository.
 If your command-line started with `brew cask`, bring the bug to us first!